 --World Traveling Field Guide, Jordan Hammersley, to Coach--

 Southeastern Illinois College is reviving its shotgun team with a new head coach, and a new name: the SIC Clay Breakers.
-The team will be part of the Academics Integrity Marksmanship (AIM), the educational arm of the Amateur Trapshooting Association (ATA).

 New head coach Jordan Hammersley, a native of Eldorado, joined the SIC family just last week and hopes to have a coed trapshooting team ready to go this fall.
 He is already recruiting locally and regionally and hopes to be ready for a strong start in August.

 “I’m hoping to have at least a 10-member team by the fall semester,” said Hammersley.
 “I’m currently searching far and wide for talented shooters and hope to offer as many scholarships as my budget allows.
 Our new range should be excellent and versatile and I think my students will have a blast bettering their shotgun skills.”

 Over the past 13 years, Hammersley has been traveling the world as an outfitting guide, starting out in Illinois and moving on to Colorado, Alaska, Africa, etc. During this time, he also worked as a wildlife biologist with a focus on endangered species research.
 Now he’s made his home back in southern Illinois and is taking on a new career to build up the next generation of outdoor enthusiasts as the instructor for the Outfitter Wildlife Management (OWL) program which will begin at SIC in Fall 2020, while he builds the competitive shooting team this fall.
 SIC will announce more about the OWL program in the coming months.